Unveiling the cross

 How can you say He couldn’t die?
 He did die!

 Well, the only reason Jesus died, was He let himself experience the effects of death on his human body.
 He allowed death to affect him and overcome him when He had the power to not allow death to overcome him.
 As he explained to the disciples, “The reason my Father loves me is that I lay down my life—only to take it up again.
 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again...”
 (John 10:17-18)

 Now I know what I am going to say next might come as a big surprise to you.
 But if Jesus had not chosen to submit his body to death there is nothing in God’s creation that would have killed him!

-And by going to the cross and surrendering his own immortal life He would demonstrate and prove to the world He had absolute power and control over the most universally heinous and potent enemy mankind has ever encountered--death itself.
+And by going to the cross and surrendering His own immortal life He would demonstrate and prove to the world He had absolute power and control over the most universally heinous and potent enemy mankind has ever encountered--death.

 Putting it all together

 So how did He submit to death?
 By submitting to and taking on sin-- our sin.

 By dying He would not become King and therefore end up judging the world.
 The judge would die --and a dead judge cannot judge.
 By “going away” (John 16:7) Judgment Day was postponed.

 By dying the world would hear the single biggest news story the world has ever known.